 In his sunroom, there was a window seat that overlooked his garden down the hill.
 I remember sitting there as a child.
 They’d set vegetable plants in pots on the long window seat to help them ripen in the sunroom’s heat.
 I remember the countertops in his kitchen, a surface made of inlaid white tile that Poppy built himself.
 And Poppy’s chair – I remember Poppy’s chair.
 It was uncomfortable and wooden, simple like a school chair.
 He sat in it to stay awake after dinner, and he’d move that chair closer and closer, and closer to the TV to sit and watch each evening, closer and closer until he’d fall asleep, often during the 11 o’clock news.

 I still, even after all these years in business, want to be just like Poppy, to embody his kindness and his sense of helping people.

-In addition to being the founder of Paragon Building Group, Josh is also the owner of Paragon Safety Group.
-Having worked in the construction and building industries for decades, Josh is passionate about safety, inclusion and people.
-In addition to being a Graduate Master Builder, Josh also holds a degree in Construction Management from ECU.
+In addition to being a Graduate Master Builder, Paragon Building Group‘s founder and President, Josh also holds a degree in Construction Management from ECU.
 As a person who has lived, worked, and studied his whole life in North Carolina, Josh is happy to call Raleigh home.